 What about gambling self-exclusion?

 Self-exclusion is the key means of mitigating the impact of problem gambling.
-And, on a positive note, the number of gamblers choosing to exclude themselves from play is on the rise, as the most recent data from the UK Gambling Commission shows.
+And, on a positive note, the number of gamblers choosing to exclude themselves from online gambling companies is on the rise, as the most recent data from the UK Gambling Commission shows.

 Unfortunately, it’s not all good news.
 A growing number of cases has been reported where a breach of self-exclusion has happened.
-This can happen because the technology has failed, because the operator didn’t honor the self-exclusion request, or simply because the player found a way to circumvent the self-exclusion process.
+This can happen because the technology has failed because the operator didn’t honour the self-exclusion request, or simply because the player found a way to circumvent the self-exclusion process.

 Effective self-exclusion for problem gambling

 Problem gamblers need help, and operators are well-positioned to provide the necessary assistance.
-Operators have a moral responsibility to engage in harm-reduction best practices, and it’s often while on their websites, that players take the decision to reach out for help.
+Online gambling websites have a moral responsibility to engage in harm-reduction best practices, and it’s often while on their websites, that players take the decision to reach out for help.
 Beyond that, though, operators also have a clear business interest to ensure safe play.